BroadcomMFD/broadcom-product-scripts/endevor/Miscellaneous-items/README.md

 These are other miscellaneous Endevor tools

-## ANL#* and BTCHEDIT
+## ANL#DRIV, ANL#VIEW and BTCHEDIT

-These items offer a Rexx Edit macro alternative to using the Endevor Inventory Analyzer.
-Advantages this Rexx version has:
+These items engage a Rexx Edit macro method as an alternative to the Endevor Inventory Analyzer.
+Advantages for this Rexx version:

 - The Edit macro ANL#VIEW can be tested on individual members of source.
 While viewing a member, enter ANL#VIEW on the command line.
 - Some conditions can be easier handled.
 For example, the analysis might produce Emdevor SCL and OPTIONS content